- IPv4 Tutorial

 This era is said to be the era of computers.
 Computers have significantly changed the way we live.
 A computing device when connected to other computing device(s) enables us to share data and information at lightning fast speed.

 A Network in the world of computers is said to be a collection of interconnected hosts, via some shared media which can be wired or wireless.
 A computer network enables its hosts to share and exchange data and information over the media.
 Network can be a Local Area Network spanned across an office or Metro Area Network spanned across a city or Wide Area Network which can be spanned across cities and provinces.

-Computer network can be as simple as two PCs connected together via a single copper cable or it can be grown up to the complexity where every computer in this world is connected to every other, the Internet.
+A computer network can be as simple as two PCs connected together via a single copper cable or it can be grown up to the complexity where every computer in this world is connected to every other, called the Internet.
 A network then includes more and more components to reach its ultimate goal of data exchange.
-Below is a brief description of the components involved in computer network:
+Below is a brief description of the components involved in computer network −

 Hosts − Hosts are said to be situated at ultimate end of the network, i.e. a host is a source of information and another host will be the destination.
 Information flows end to end between hosts.
 A host can be a user’s PC, an internet Server, a database server etc.

-Media - If wired, then it can be copper cable, fiber optic cable, coaxial cable or if wireless, it can be free-to-air radio frequency or some special wireless band.
+Media − If wired, then it can be copper cable, fiber optic cable, and coaxial cable.
+If wireless, it can be free-to-air radio frequency or some special wireless band.
 Wireless frequencies can be used to interconnect remote sites too.